Information

 Increased tiger and snow leopard populations

-Degraded lands within BWS mapped and restored with climate-smart mechanisms
+Degraded lands mapped and restored with climate-smart mechanisms

 Park staff trained for effective anti-poaching operations